zzzzzzzzzzzzz/sql-practice-stand/README.md

 Automated deployment to a remote host is handled by `.github/workflows/deploy.yml`.
 The workflow syncs the repository to your server over SSH, writes a `.env` file from your secrets (aligning with the variables in `docker-compose.yml`), and runs `docker compose pull` followed by `docker compose up -d --remove-orphans`.

+The deploy job is bound to the `main` GitHub environment, so configure these secrets in the **Environment secrets** for `main` (or in org-level environment secrets).
+This also lets you enforce any environment protections (approvals, branch rules, etc.) you’ve configured on `main`.

 Requirements for the target host:
 - SSH access with a private key stored as a secret.
 - Docker Engine with the Compose plugin installed.